 Set a schedule and engage in your own approach to self-learning.
 Leaving gaps will make you procrastinate, so try to stick to a self-made process to your learning efforts.

 Decide on how you want to assess your improvements.
 It could be self-made quizzes, online tests or anything that lets you be assured of your progress.
+Just create an effective feedback loop to help you learn faster.

 5. Apply What You Learn